cse110-sp23-group16/cse110-sp23-group16/specs/pitch/pitch16.md

 ## User Personas

 ### Persona 1: Jacob
 Jacob is a middle-aged man who just lost his job and is desperate.
 He has been questioning his career path and the professional choices he has made so far.
-Jacob feels like the work isn’t fulfilling anymore and that he was meant to do more in his life.
-He is unsure if leaving his career is a safe move. <br>
+Jacob feels like the work he's been doing for the past several years isn’t fulfilling anymore and that life was meant for more.
+However, he is unsure if leaving his career is a safe move. <br>
-Jacob is trying to figure out the next step in life, whether finding a new job in the same career or a different career. <br>
+Jacob is trying to figure out his next step in life, whether that be finding a new job in the same career or taking a dive into a different career, hopefully more fulfilling career. <br>
-He has a lot of corporate experience, has been programming for nearly a decade, fairly comfortable around technology, professional in the workplace but usually very reserved.
+He has a lot of corporate experience, has been programming for nearly a decade, is fairly comfortable around technology, and professional in the workplace but usually very reserved.

 ### Persona 2: Jawn
 Jawn is a high school student who usually breezes through school like it is nothing.
-He currently has nothing to do at the moment and is looking for some sort of entertainment. <br>
+He often finds himself with nothing to do after school, and has been searching for some sort of entertainment.<br>
-Jawn is seeking a prediction for entertainment purposes and perhaps telling the results to a friend for jokes.
+Jawn is seeking a prediction about his future for entertainment purposes and perhaps to have a funny story to tell his friends at school.
 He is currently pursuing a high-school education, athlete, fairly good social skills, and grew up using technology.

 ### Persona 3: Tammy
 Tammy is a devoutly religious woman in her early 40s and has been a devout follower of her faith since childhood.
 Tammy is a kind and caring person, who is always willing to help others in need.
-Every day she checks on horoscopes and readings to see how the day and week will go and signs for the future. <br>
+Every day she checks on horoscopes and readings to see how the day and the rest of her week will go, as well as signs about the future. <br>
 Tammy's faith plays a central role in her life and influences all of her decisions.
 Tammy believes that by living a good and virtuous life, she can bring honor to her faith and be a positive influence on those around her. <br>
 Recently, her connection with God has been faltering and isn’t able to clearly converse anymore.
-She is desperately looking for ways to reconnect, using stars and constellations as her guide.
+She is desperately looking for ways to reconnect, and thus has begun using stars and constellations as her guide.